Förste sergeant

-Förste Sergeant (First Sergeant) is a Swedish military rank above Sergeant (Sweden) and below Fanjunkare.
+Förste Sergeant (First Sergeant) is a Swedish military rank above Sergeant and below Fanjunkare.
 First Sergeant is an entry or transitional level professional rank awarded after a minimum of 6 months of basic training followed by 18 months (3 semesters) of professional training.
-A typical role of a First Sergeant is to act as a section commander of 6-12 men or platoon 2 I/C. Corresponding ranks in the Navy are Förste styrman, Förste maskinist, and Förste konstapel.
+A typical role of a First Sergeant is to act as a section commander of 6–12 men or platoon 2 I/C. Corresponding ranks in the Navy are Förste styrman, Förste maskinist, and Förste konstapel.

 Obtaining the rank in Sweden

 Short route: Three months of Basic Military Training (GMU), three months of Extended Military Training (KMU) followed by 18 months of professional specialist training.

-Long route: Minimum of 4 years of service (usually longer) in the junior ranks of which 2 years must be in the billet of OR-4/5.
-Followed by 40-60 weeks of specialist training/validation.
+Long route: minimum of 4 years of service (usually longer) in the junior ranks of which 2 years must be in the billet of OR-4/5, followed by 40–60 weeks of specialist training/validation.

 History and related ranks

 Sweden: 2008

 The rank was introduced as a professional rank.